btcven/locha/documentation/en/faqs.md

 In order to route packets over the mesh, we implemented AODVv2 protocol which only finds a route to a node when we ask for it, so it's relatively efficient to use.
 You can find more information on the routing protocol in our documentation, see (AODVv2)[./chapter_08.md].

 #### What can be transmitted over the Locha Mesh?
-The Locha Mesh uses long-range radio connections in the ISM band (915 MHz in the US and the EU), in this band you can transmit encrypted data at a theoretical speed of ~200 kilobits per second (kbit/s).
+The Locha Mesh uses long-range radio connections in the ISM band (915 MHz in America, 868 MHz EU), in this band you can transmit encrypted data at a theoretical speed of ~200 kilobits per second (kbit/s).
 The data transmitted over the Locha Mesh from the LoChat mobile app or a computer can be any type of file: text, images, audio recordings, offline signed transactions, blocks data, etcetera.

 #### How far in kilometers (km) can you transmit data over the Locha Mesh?